jordi-adell/DTree/README.md

 ### Error type
    This option is used to choose the minimisation function.
 Default is likelihood but also Root Mean Square Error and percentage of correctly classified elements can be used.

-If you need more help you can contact me at jadell@gps.tsc.upc.edu
+If you need more help you can contact me at adellj@gmail.com